Gregory S. Berns

 Research Interests

-My research is aimed at understanding the neurobiological basis for individual preferences and how neurobiology places constraints on the decisions people make -- a field now known as neuroeconomics.
-To achieve this goal, we use functional MRI to measure the activity in key parts of the brain involved in decision making.
-We then link these activity traces to various phenotypes of decision making.
-For example, we have linked the pattern of activity in the striatum with the differential processing of risk and reward.
-More recently, we have used this activity to predict the commercial success of popular songs – the first prospective demonstration in neuromarketing.
-Ongoing research projects are developing these methods to probe decision-making across the lifespan and to measure the influence of social information at the neurobiological level.
+Previous research was aimed at understanding the neurobiological basis for individual preferences and how neurobiology places constraints on the decisions that people and animals make.
+We used fMRI to measure the activity in key parts of the brain involved in decision making.
+For example, we have used this activity to predict the commercial success of popular songs – the first prospective demonstration in neuromarketing.
 These results have found application in understanding common stock investing errors, and more recently, in the stock market’s reaction to earnings announcements.
-We are also studying decision-making over “sacred values” in the brain and its implications for terrorism.
+We have also studied decision-making over “sacred values” in the brain and its implications for terrorism.

 Recent Publications